-Health and safety is of paramount importance and the Group is committed to a policy that manages all aspects of health, safety and welfare.
+Health and safety is of paramount importance and the company is committed to a policy that manages all aspects of health, safety and welfare.

 Our OHSAS 18001 certified health and safety management system makes sure that processes are followed to minimise risk, but it is our ‘Challenging Beliefs, Affecting Behaviour’ scheme that truly embeds safety into the core of our culture.

 The Health, Safety and Sustainability Director coordinates the business' strategic approach to health and safety by defining and implementing company-wide initiatives and incorporating them into an annual Health, Safety and Sustainability action plan.
 The Health, Safety and Sustainability Director is supported by around 50 health, safety and sustainability professionals.

 Recent strategic initiatives include the implementation of a two hour ‘Leadership Update' course for our award-winning Challenging Beliefs, Affecting Behaviours scheme (see below for more information).

 Other activities include the introduction of random and ‘for cause' drug and alcohol testing on all employees and other people working on our behalf.

 Health and safety performance is directly linked to the bonus payments for directors and executives, and serious incidents incur pre-defined deductions.

 Our health and safety management system sets out the core standards employees and subcontractors on site must follow.
 The safety credentials of our suppliers and subcontractors are scrutinised before they are chosen, and we maintain the skills and awareness of all staff through training tailored to individual roles (as set out in our training matrix).
 Key supply chain supervisors are involved in creating our four-weekly site safety plans and Galliford Try employees with safety critical roles, for example those at high risk of hearing damage, vibrations etc, are given regular health screenings.